About Us

 “While we wish that the ‘Call’ may prove interesting to all our readers, we particularly desire that it may manifest the true spirit and be worthy of the school it represents.” -Original issue from 1918

 The Kirkwood Call has been the official newspaper of Kirkwood High School since the first issue was printed in 1918.
 According to the original 1918 publication, The Call was created shortly after the Webster Groves High School paper The Echo, and was named The Call to appear-rightly so-superior to its Webster counterpart.
-Today, after surviving through economic depression, war, nuclear threats and St. Louis weather, The Call is now in its 92nd year and its legacy around Kirkwood has continued to grow.
+Today, after surviving through economic depression, war, nuclear threats and St. Louis weather, The Call is now in its 104th year.

-Under Eden’s direction, The Call has also become a free publication, supported by advertisements from local businesses and patrons from local families.
-Keeping The Call free not only has expanded our readership, but it has expanded our sense of responsibility as student journalists.
+While the 2024-25 TKC staff that exists today is run by student editors, the newsmagazine, website and social media platforms still serves as an educational experience for students.
+Additionally, TKC is a free publication, supported by advertisements from local businesses and patrons from local families.
+Keeping TKC free has not only expanded readership, but has expanded its sense of responsibility as a body of student journalists.

 The current staff seeks to uphold that responsibility and produce an honest, diverse publication.
 We find that the poem published in the first issue still applies: